royalapplications/docs/src/r2023/royalts/reference/connections/external-app.md

 The **External Application** connection can be used to integrate external applications (executables) into Royal TS.

 > [!Note]
-> In order to drag and drop Terminal connections based on the PuTTY plugin, please hold the **SHIFT** key while dragging the panel to your desired location.
+> In order to drag tabs of a connection based on external applications (such as PuTTY or VNC), you need to hold the **SHIFT** key.

 ## Dashboard